muratk5n/thirdwave/en/README.md

 It isn't, bcz there is a clear beginning of the snowball.
 With the chicken-and-egg "connondrum" as well there is a beginning; There was something like a chicken which laid something that looked like an egg, that started the process.
-Gov policy gives the push, starts the snowball.
+Gov policy gives the push, starts the snowball, more eggs.

 "The demand-supply-more demand you described sounds like a chicken-and-egg process / problem"